 Getting people to attend an event, join your group, or contribute to your favorite cause is actually a form of public speaking that looks “natural” and deceptively easy.
 The reality is that many of the people who are effective in persuading others to come to an event, become a member, or fork over money have usually received some kind of training.

-Here are a few pointers to help you come across as inviting and influential, drawn from the world of public speaking, selling and fundraising, whether you’re doing an informal invite, trying to land a new member, or a more formal “ask:”
+Here are a few pointers to help you come across as inviting and influential, drawn from the world of public speaking, selling and fundraising, whether you’re doing an informal invite, trying to land a new member, or a more formal “ask:” They can apply to getting new clients or customers, too.

 - Think about what’s in it for the person you’re approaching, not just for you and your organization.
 What are the primary benefits for them to do what you’re asking and how can you clearly and quickly convey them?
 Remember, they won’t care about what you’re talking about until you make your words relevant to their own interests and needs.